Is Chocolate Vegan? Everything You Need to Know

 It’s here!
-After a VERY long time of thinking about writing it, I’ve finally got round to creating my ultimate guide to vegan chocolate in the UK!
+After a VERY long time of thinking about writing it, I’ve finally got round to creating my ultimate guide to vegan chocolate in the UK.
+Ever wondered, is chocolate vegan?
+Keep reading to find out all the world of dairy-free chocolate has to offer!

 I created this guide because as a vegan dessert blogger, I make a lot of recipes with dairy-free chocolate.
-And I always get asked lots of questions, such as where do you get your vegan white chocolate from, and where can you buy vegan chocolate chips?
+And I always get asked lots of questions, such as is chocolate vegan, is Lindt chocolate vegan, where do you get your vegan white chocolate from, and where can you buy vegan chocolate chips?

 In this guide, I will do my best to answer all of your chocolate-related questions and queries.
 That includes recipes, my favourite brands of vegan chocolate, sauces, ganaches and more.